bhardwajshivam/RAG_FIFA_chatbot/README.md

 ## 1. Calling RAG (rag_chain_test_semantic)

-The `rag_chain_test_semantic` function is used to initiate the RAG (Retrieval-Augmented Generation) with semantic search capabilities.
+The `rag_chat_gen()` function is used to initiate the RAG (Retrieval-Augmented Generation) with semantic search capabilities.
 It requires two arguments:
 - **Prompt**: The input text or query for which relevant information is sought.
 - **Retriever**: The mechanism responsible for retrieving relevant documents from the VectorDB (Chroma).